 I want to begin with the book that was certainly the beginning for me.
 Bored by, and moving away from humor sci-fi and fantasy (Harry Harrison…well, certain Harry Harrison…or Piers Anthony for example) I decided I wanted to read something challenging, daring, adult.
 The sci-fi fantasy section in the used bookstore by my house was so daunting that I rushed passed the beginning (missing Asimov and Bradbury for instance) and blindly stumbling to Ursula Le Guin’s The Dispossessed.

 Most of my early memories involving my father simultaneously involve Flash Gordon.
 This is probably a bad thing.
 Flash Gordon seems to have entirely consumed my father’s childhood imagination, and, as any good father will, he made his obsessions mine.
 Now, my father was a bit of a purist, so there was no watching the television series or the horrendous 1980 film.
 No, my father was a Buster Crabbe man.
 As a young acolyte, I too became a Crabbe Man.

-- Star Trek: Deep Space Nine Rewatch: “One Little Ship” 1 hour ago on
+- Star Trek: Deep Space Nine Rewatch: “Far Beyond the Stars” 32 mins ago on

 - Rereading the Vorkosigan Saga: A Civil Campaign, Chapters 7 and 8 40 mins ago on

 - Ten Excellent SFF ‘Ships 56 mins ago on